 The U.S. military started using asbestos in its vessels beginning in the 1930s.
 Since it was affordable, water-resistant, and fireproof, its use on naval ships lasted for decades, unknowingly putting the personnel at high risk of developing asbestos-related diseases.

-The most widely spread materials containing this hazardous mineral include fire-proofed pipes, boilers, and furnaces, as well as gaskets, pumps, ceiling, floors, and wall insulation.
+The most widely spread materials containing this hazardous mineral include fire-proofed pipes, boilers, and furnaces, as well as gaskets, pumps, ceilings, floors, and wall insulation.

 Inhaling asbestos causes fibers to travel to the lungs and generate inflammation and scarring.
 The long-term effects can appear up to 50 years after the initial exposure, with symptoms that require immediate treatment.